Best Sunrise Alarm Clocks (2025): Wake Up Without Snooze

 Cons

-• Sound options: Nature or soft tones are easier on the nervous system.
+• Sound options: Gentle nature sounds or soft tones are easier on your half-asleep nervous system.

 How to actually use it (so you stop fighting mornings)